sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 [^3]:
     Here and below, we write $\norm{\spcdot}_*$ to denote the nuclear norm (or Schatten 1-norm), which is the sum of the singular values of its (matrix) argument.

-[^4]: We'll see this is indeed the case empirically in our experiments below!

 [^5]:
     Less naive algorithms for nonsmooth optimization can ameliorate this pathological